Great Cobar mine: Surface rail transport

 The Copper Mine Branch line allowed government railways to bring coke and coal to the plant and to carry away the blister copper that the plant produced.
-It was connected to a standard gauge rail system inside the plant.
+It was connected to a standard-gauge rail system inside the plant.

-There were about 3.5 miles of electrified standard gauge railway inside the plant.
-The electrified railway had two major functions; moving ore from the crusher bins to the bedding bins for the furnaces and moving molten slag and concentrator tailings to the slag dump, but it also moved government wagons inside the mining lease boundaries.
+There were about 3.5 miles of electrified standard-gauge railway inside the plant.
+The electrified railway had two major functions: moving ore from the crusher bins to the bedding bins for the furnaces and moving molten slag and concentrator tailings to the slag dump; it also moved government wagons inside the mining lease boundaries.

 Electric power was supplied at 250 Volts d.c. using overhead wiring, which began near what is now Conduit Street, Cobar, the northern end of the Heritage Park.
 Locomotives, called 'motors', used either a type of semi-rigid bow collector or a pantograph (both can be seen in photographs of the time), to obtain power from the overhead line.
 The first two 'motors' were supplied by British Westinghouse, and a third was added later.